The 3 players Man Utd signed along with Paul Pogba – & how they fared

 It was a signal of intent that United were determined to end their then three-year Premier League winning drought post-Sir Alex Ferguson drought.

-Despite impressive performances on the international stage – rewarded with a World Cup triumph – we haven’t seen his undoubted ability consistently in a red shirt.
+Despite impressive performances on the international stage – rewarded with a World Cup triumph – we never saw undoubted ability consistently in a red shirt.

 Pogba was one of four signings Mourinho made in his first transfer window at the helm.
 We look at how the other three recruits fared with the Red Devils.